greetclammy/adapt-to-current-view/README.md

 ## ✅ Installation

+Untill this plugin is made availiable in the plugin gallery, it can be insalled via BRAT:

 1. Install the community plugin [BRAT](https://obsidian.md/plugins?id=obsidian42-brat).
 2. Go to the BRAT settings.
 3. Press "Add Beta Plugin".